pdp10/sbpipe/docs/getting_started/installation.rst

 Installation on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~

-See installation on GNU/Linux and install SBpipe via Conda.
+See installation on GNU/Linux and install SBpipe via PIP or Conda.
 Windows
 users need to install LaTeX MikTeX https://miktex.org/.

 Testing SBpipe